sgentle/devrouter/README.md

 You run the Devrouter service with `devrouter`, but you will probably need to `sudo devrouter` so that it can run as port 80.
 There are other, more secure ways of doing this, but they are all a bit annoying.
 We drop privileges after listening, so it's not so bad, but you may want to have a look through the code to make sure.

+If you want it to run at startup, you can copy [the plist file](https://github.com/sgentle/devrouter/blob/master/com.samgentle.devrouter.plist) into /Library/LaunchDaemons and start it with `sudo launchctl load /Library/LaunchDaemons/com.samgentle.devrouter.plist`

 Once the Devrouter is running, you need to redirect some TLD to it.
 I suggest `.dev`.
 On OS X you can putting this in `/etc/resolver/dev`:

 ```